tsids/Sample-Website/README.md

 # Sample Website

-A sample shopping website to test out Bootstrap and other language features
+A sample shopping website made as a project